Late Francoism: Growing social and political conflict

-The Crisis of the "Burgos Trial"
+Crisis of the "Burgos Trial"

 Land Rover Series II, employed by the Armed Police, commonly known as the grays for their uniform color.

-The so-called "Burgos trial" marked the most critical juncture for the newly formed government and the broader Francoist regime ("it precipitated a rapid escalation of tensions, severely impacting the regime's stability and deepening divisions among the Francoist political elite").
-"The proceedings revealed themselves as a formidable challenge for the Regime."
-The trial was ostensibly pressured by the so-called "blue" generals (the most involutionist faction), who urged Franco to respond to ETA's terrorist activities with an exemplary judicial process.
-The government acquiesced and opted for extensive publicity.
-However, the outcome contradicted their intentions, as the mere announcement of the summary trial triggered a wave of solidarity in the Basque Country and Navarre, revitalizing Basque nationalism's social foothold.
-On the trial's opening day, student and worker strikes occurred in several Guipúzcoa companies, accompanied by various street incidents in San Sebastián.
-The government responded by declaring a three-month state of exception in Guipúzcoa, later extending it nationwide on December 14 due to similar disturbances in Bilbao and elsewhere.
+The "Burgos trial" became the most serious crisis faced by the new government and the Francoist regime, precipitating a rapid escalation of tensions and widening divisions within the ruling elite.
+Pressured by the regime's hardline "blue" generals, Franco authorized a highly publicized military trial intended as an exemplary response to ETA's attacks.
+The strategy backfired: the mere announcement of the summary proceedings sparked widespread solidarity in the Basque Country and Navarre, reinforcing Basque nationalism.
+On the trial's opening day, student and worker strikes occurred in various Guipúzcoa companies alongside street protests in San Sebastián.
+The government declared a three-month state of exception in Guipúzcoa, extending it nationwide on 14 December after similar unrest in Bilbao and other areas.
 The defendants' counsel included prominent lawyers affiliated with the anti-Francoist opposition: Gregorio Peces Barba, Juan María Bandrés, Francisco Letamendía, and Josep Solé Barberà.

-Three hundred intellectuals, artists, and Catalan professionals, including painter Joan Miró, sequestered themselves in the Montserrat Monastery in solidarity with the accused "for defending the national rights of the Basque people" (also calling for the reinstatement of the Statute of Autonomy of Catalonia of 1932).
-In Madrid, 131 intellectuals, including Ramón Tamames, Enrique Tierno Galván, Joaquín Ruiz Giménez, and Manuel Jiménez de Parga, issued a December 23 manifesto demanding amnesty and political and union freedoms (the press reported it but aimed to discredit it, aligning with government views).
-Protests also erupted across numerous universities.
-Two days before the trial, ETA kidnapped the honorary German consul in San Sebastián, Eugen Beihl, releasing him on December 25 (the Episcopal Conference condemned the abduction, appealing "to the conscience of those responsible to free this innocent person and avoid introducing such deplorable violent methods into our country").
-The following day, the tribunal delivered its verdict, sentencing six accused to death (three to double death penalties) and the remainder to lengthy imprisonments (with one woman acquitted).
-Another ETA action during the trial involved an attempt to seize a television repeater on Burgos province's outskirts to disrupt its broadcasts (at the time, Spain had only one channel, TVE, the state broadcaster); police thwarted the effort.
+The trial prompted broad intellectual mobilization.
+Three hundred Catalan cultural figures, including Joan Miró, staged a sit-in at Montserrat Monastery, in support of the accused and called for the restoration of the 1932 Catalan Statute of Autonomy.
+In Madrid, 131 intellectuals, including Ramón Tamames, Enrique Tierno Galván, Joaquín Ruiz Giménez, and Manuel Jiménez de Parga, issued a manifesto demanding amnesty and political and trade-union freedoms, while universities across the country saw renewed protests.
+Two days before the trial, ETA kidnapped the honorary German consul in San Sebastián, Eugen Beihl, releasing him on Christmas Day.
+On 26 December, the tribunal sentenced six defendants to death and imposed long prison terms on the others, acquitting one woman.
+ETA also attempted—unsuccessfully—to seize a television repeater in Burgos province to disrupt state broadcasting.